LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural Networks: Method

-In this function, the importance probabilities are multiplied by a factor derived from the Gaussian kernel around the highest local importance probability.
-So the sensitivity toward the most highlighted local pixel becomes adjustable by the trainable parameter $\alpha$.
-Theoretically, when $\alpha = 0$, $N(V) = V + \epsilon$, and as $\alpha \to \infty$, the coefficient of the pixels other than $\max\{V\}$ would approach $0$, and LAP would convey the features of the most highlighted local pixel directly.
-We have added a small value $\epsilon$ to prevent the weights from becoming zero.
+One can adopt any arbitrary method to locally normalize the importance scores based on the pixels' scores under the kernel at each position.
+In this study, we have adopted weighted averaging for kernel normalization as presented in \cref{eq:gkernel}.
+The weights are calculated based on adjusting the final importance scores using a Gaussian kernel around the highest local importance probability.
+Therefore, the sensitivity toward the most highlighted local pixel becomes adjustable by the trainable parameter $\alpha$.
+Theoretically, when $\alpha = 0$, $W(V) = 1 + \epsilon$, and as $\alpha \to \infty$, the coefficient of the pixels other than $\max\{V\}$ would approach $\epsilon$.
+LAP would convey the features of the most highlighted local pixel directly.
+We have added the small value $\epsilon$ to prevent the weights from becoming zero.
 This value helps preserve the gradient flow to all pixels and prevents zero division in the weighted averaging process.

 CNNs are generally a stack of layers, most of which work by sliding a kernel all over the input and calculating a function.
-Although the shallower layers have lower receptive fields, they extract fine common details like edges and corners.
+Although the shallower layers have lower receptive fields, they extract common details like edges and corners.
 As the depth increases, the receptive field increases, and the layers become responsible for extracting higher-level concepts \cite{olah2017feature}.
 The final decision is made based on the information flow through the layers, and somewhere in the middle, it should have understood the distinguishing concepts.
 LAP helps specify those concepts besides keeping them bold in the pooling processes.
 As the importance is identified based on the internal forward flow of the network, LAP modules make the model self-interpretable.
 LAPs do not produce false positives or negatives due to ignored flows to reach a human-understandable interpretation in contrast to external explainer methods.
-They also find the important parts in the same direction that the model decides in the forward process.
+They also find the important parts in the same direction the model decides in the forward process.